IT issues factory security 3: Practical approach

 Providing support with IT and OT expertise and technologies

-Trend Micro utilizes its various expertise to develop factory security solutions.
+Trend Micro utilises its various expertise to develop factory security solutions.
 We apply vulnerability-related findings made at the Zero Day Initiative, the world's largest vulnerability discovery community which we run, not only to IT but also to OT.
 Trend Micro Research investigates manufacturing industry-specific security risks and conducts research projects that cover both IT and OT.
 We disclose research reports in order to help with customers' in-house awareness-raising and education.
 In addition, we have been achieving positive results in assessment, planning, and operations through our experience helping many customers implement security measures and respond to incidents.
 We would love the opportunity to help IT departments that are working on factory cybersecurity as a partner, not only with our products but also from the perspectives of people and processes.

 Trend Micro: Articles related to smart factory security